William Edgar Geil: Ocean and Isle (1901–02)

-Yankee on the Yangzte ( Mid 1902 – early 1903)
+Yankee on the Yangtze ( Mid 1902 – early 1903)

 From Australia he proceeded to New Guinea, the Philippines and Japan in late 1901.
 Throughout 1902, Geil made an extensive trip through China, going up the Yangtze river in a native gunboat, and was carried over the mountains of western China in a bamboo mountain chair.
 Geil also very visited Manchuria, Korea and Siberia, and later traveled extensively in Burma.
 While on the Yangtze river, he visited English, American, Australian, and Belgian missionaries in China and also became fascinated with Chinese culture as a whole.
 On the Chinese people, Geil stated that "The better qualities of the Chinese are shown by their ability to do good.
 There were great charities and benevolent institutions in China before Columbus discovered America".
-The second part of Geil's Great World Wide Tour and his first journey through China along the Yangzte is described in Yankee on the Yangzte.
+The second part of Geil's Great World Wide Tour and his first journey through China along the Yangtze is described in Yankee on the Yangtze.

 Yankee in pigmy land ( Late 1903)

-The last part of Geil's Great World Wide Tour was across Africa from Mombasa on the eastern coast to the Pigmy Forest, and thence down the Congo river to the western coast.
+The last part of Geil's Great World Wide Tour was across Africa from Mombasa on the eastern coast to the Pigmy Forest, and thence down the Congo River to the western coast.
 The journey across equatorial Africa was around 2,500 miles and lasted from June to January 1904.
-The conclusion of his Great World Wide Tour and description of Geil's time in equatorial Africa can be found in Yankee in pigmy land.
+The conclusion of his Great World Wide Tour and description of Geil's time in equatorial Africa can be found in Yankee in Pigmy Land.